ta-02/vscode_binds/README.md

+# VSCODE Settings

-vim like binds for vscode
+vim like binds for vscode and stuff